Through Our Darkest Days

-Through Our Darkest Days is the seventh studio album by the Danish melodic death metal band Mercenary.
-It features the band's newest drummer Peter Mathiesen who joined the band as a regular member in 2012 after performing more than 50 shows with them.
+Through Our Darkest Days is the seventh studio album by Danish melodic death metal band Mercenary.
+It is their only album with drummer Peter Mathiesen who joined the band as a regular member in 2012 after performing more than 50 shows with them.
+He left the band in 2019.

-For the first time the cover artwork was done by Mircea Gabriel Eftemie the guitarist of the Danish metal band Mnemic.
+The cover artwork was done by Mircea Gabriel Eftemie the guitarist of the Danish metal band Mnemic.
 René Pedersen commented: "The cover artwork portraits a dark atmosphere, symbolizing the darkness that surrounds us everyday.
 But in darkness there is always a light, which in this case is symbolized by a burning candle, and the figure that holds its eyes in its hands, showing a piece of the world as seen through our eyes."